astropy/astropy/docs/development/docguide.rst

 ^^^^^^^^^^^^^^^^
 `astropy.spinx.ext` includes a few other extensions that are primarily helpers for the other extensions or workarounds for undesired behavior.
-Their APIs are note included here because we may change them in the future.
+Their APIs are not included here because we may change them in the future.